Ex-Kansas police detective charged with preying on women

 “He has been told that if he misses six dialysis treatments, he is going to die,” Lemon said in court.
 “If he doesn’t receive that daily treatment, he’s going to have trouble helping me in his defense.”

-Golubski spoke only when Schwarz asked him whether he wanted her to appoint an attorney for him.
+Golubski spoke only when Schwartz asked him whether he wanted her to appoint an attorney for him.

 Golubski retired in 2010 after working for the Kansas City Police Department for 35 years.
 The FBI has been investigating allegations that Golubski, who is white, sexually assaulted Black women in the city and exchanged drugs for information during criminal investigations.